Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ## MAIN SUCCESS SCENARIO

-1. A request for country name information is sent out.
+1. A request for population of people information is sent out.
-2. HR advisor captures all country names from database.
+2. HR advisor captures all people living in cities and poeple not living in cities from database in each country.
-3. Countries are sorted by size of population from biggest to smallest.
-4. Report is produced.
+3. Report is produced.

 ## EXTENSIONS